GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

-The `NDEFReader` and `NDEFWriter` objects are the two entry points in Web NFC that expose functionality for preparing reading and/or writing actions that are fulfilled when an NDEF tag comes in proximity range.
+The `NDEFReader` and `NDEFWriter` objects are the two entry points in Web NFC that expose functionality for preparing reading and/or writing actions that are fulfilled when an NDEF tag comes in proximity.
 The `NDEF` in `NDEFReader` and `NDEFWriter` stands for NFC Data Exchange Format, a lightweight binary message format standardized by the [NFC Forum].

 The `NDEFReader` object is for acting on incoming NDEF messages from NFC tags while the `NDEFWriter` object is for writing NDEF messages to NFC tags within